You never seemed more comfortable than when you were in the air, like you were searching for something

 Vincent Hughes – When I started with photography, I was very much focused on live music photography; I’ve always loved music, so being able to combine the two interests is something I’ve really enjoyed.
 After a year or so, maybe a little more, I started shooting for The Thin Air, which I’m actually still doing today.
 Lately, though, my focus has been on something a little more expressive, I guess.
 I started branching out into portraiture a little maybe a year and a half ago, but around September of last year I decided I wanted to refocus and start pursuing photography as something more than just documentary, working with a darker portraiture style that felt more like my own and pairing my still-life and macro photographs with poetry inspired by the thoughts, feelings, or memories the subject of the photograph could evoke.
 I was a little nervous about the transition at first, but I’m really glad I decided to go for it.

-It’s been gathering dust
+It’s been gathering dust in the corner, the Fender dreadnought

 I received as a gift